HadiAbu/resume-analyzer/README.md

     npm run dev
     ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open http://localhost:3000 (the frontend) with your browser to see the result.

 ## 🔑 Key Configuration